Only a game?

 Some parents try to protect their children from toy weapons, arguing that there is no need to bring up aggression in a child.
 Others, on the contrary, encourage games of war, referring to the fact that a boy needs to be raised a real man, he must feel strong in order to protect his loved ones, his family and country.

 Initially, I made a series only about boys, it was closer and more relatable to me.
-But then the girls' mothers started texting me telling their daughters also like to play with weapons.
+But then the girls’ mothers started texting me telling their daughters also like to play with weapons.
 At that time I did not interview the children and did not write down their names, thereby showing only the image, I did not care who the child was.
-Now I continue to shoot girls and plan to interview all the parents of the children who participated in the project.
+I found the subjects of these photographs on the Internet, inviting children to pose with their favorite toy weapons.
+I gave them complete freedom: what toy to choose, what pose to take.
+Did these images turn out aggressive and belligerent?
+Or do we find them sweet, since for us this is only a game?

 This project is in the MMAM collection.